canjs/canjs/guides/recipes/show-and-hide-elements.md

 ### Application State

-Typically, it's not a good idea to mix view state and application data.
+Typically, it’s not a good idea to mix view state and application data.
 In the previous example, the `message` is application data, while the `visible` property represents view state.
 In CanJS, state and data should be separated using different observables.